What Kinds of Community-Based Interventions are Available for Individuals with ACEs? How Effective are They?

 In Fall 2016, we started a study in which we are testing whether ACEs predict different aspects of academic performance in college, and whether ACEs do a better job of prediction compared to more traditional measures.
 Hee Jeong Kim, and Sereen Waletski assisted with this project, and we are collaborating with Nidhi Kohli, Ph.D., M.Ed., on the statistical aspects.

 What are the characteristics of children who are aggressive toward their parents and siblings?
-How do parents cope with this behavior? (manuscripts under review)
+How do parents cope with this behavior? (manuscripts in press/under review)

 We collected data in 2014 on parent- and sibling-directed aggression by children living at a domestic violence shelter.
 We conducted this project in collaboration with Tamara Stark, Director of Youth and Family Services at the Tubman Center, the largest provider of domestic violence services in MN.
 Michelle Brown, third-year graduate student at the Institute of Child Development, is taking a lead role in publishing this research.
 Kaylan Wurm, Patty Holdahl, and Alex Van Buren, who were undergraduates at the time at the U of M, conducted most of the interviews, and Hami Lee entered most of the data.
-Two papers first-authored by Michelle Brown have been submitted for publication.
+One paper first-authored by Michelle Brown is currently in press, and a second one has been submitted for publication.

 We found that the most common forms of aggression perpetrated against parents were physical, verbal, and emotional, whereas physical and verbal aggression were the most common types perpetrated against siblings.
 Additionally, many of the children were engaged in both parent- and sibling-directed aggression.
 Many were both victims of violence and victimizers themselves.
 These results highlight the importance of avoiding characterizing youth as either victims or victimizers and point to a need to consider the complexities of their behavior.
 Not surprisingly, we also found high levels of health problems in both the parents and the children.
 The majority of parents were seeking help for their children's aggression and they reported that they found the help they received from professional and non-professional services equally effective.
 These results have implications for service providers working with families exposed to domestic violence.

-What are some of the factors that predict re-victimization? (manuscript under review)
+What are some of the factors that predict re-victimization? (manuscripts in preparation)

 Michelle Brown collected data in 2014-15 for a study that examines risk factors for repeat victimization.
 In particular, she examined whether parenting style, perceived social support, or the response of the first person to know about the initial victimization (e.g., maltreatment or bullying experiences) moderated the relationship between initial and later victimization.
 In addition recruiting undergraduates from the University of Minnesota, Michelle also recruited participants from Tubman Center.
-She presented preliminary results from the Tubman participants at the Annual National Black Graduate Conference in Psychology in May, 2016, and has recently submitted the manuscript.
+She presented preliminary results from the Tubman participants at the Annual National Black Graduate Conference in Psychology in May, 2016, and will be submitting two manuscripts based on this study.

 How to screen for ACEs to Improve Detection and Early Intervention?